YingL1231/Energy_Modeling_F2022/Lab/Lab07/Readme.md

 1. More on Macros in Excel - Look at handout H13;
 2. Solving LP with a FOR loop;
-3. Implement a LP model using numpy arrays.
+3. Implement a LP model using numpy arrays (Approach 2).

 To open the file for Lab 07 follow the steps below.